pri1618/rarefiedflow/Microscale Flows and Heat Transfer/chap_5_review.md

 Burnett equations are a superset of Navier-Stokes.
 Burnett order terms are of the order $\text{Kn}^{2}$.

 <aside>
-❓ Burnett-order?
+❓ Burnett-order

 </aside>

 ### Boltzmann Equation

-Solution is a single particle distribution function.
+The solution is a single particle distribution function.
 Macroscopic parameters (density, velocity) are obtained by taking moments of the distribution function.

 <aside>
 💡 Moment of a distribution function